 Mama, Papa and the butler are looking at the empty space in the big living room where the tree should be.
 What kind of a Christmas party is this going to be?
 Among the guests filling the room is Aunt Josephine.
 Resplendent in furs, she makes a grand entrance with her fiance, Edouard, dashing in his military uniform.

 At last!
 Mr. Drosselmeier carries in a tree.
-Clara suddenly feels she when he introduces her to his grandnephew, Julien.
-In no time at all, the tree is decorated and Clara has the honour of putting the star on the very top.
+Clara suddenly feels shy when he introduces her to his grandnephew, Julien.
+In no time at all, the tree is decorated and Clara has the honor of putting the star on the very top.
 Suddenly, the first-ever electric Christmas lights illuminate the tree!
 Mr. Drosselmeier hands out his presents, all enchanting.
 Dieter’s army of toy soldiers has now been augmented by Mounted Police.
 Mr. Drosselmeier’s masterpiece goes to Clara - a beautifully hand-crafted Nutcracker.
 During Christmas dinner, Clara slips away to admire her Nutcracker and imagines that he comes alive to dance with her.
 The doorbell rings and a bear scurries in, admires the tree and dances happily with the Christmas toys.
 The party breaks up in a flurry of dancing and silliness and romance.
 “Good night Everyone!
 Merry Christmas!”

 SCENE III - BEDTIME